Selcomd/Final-Project/README.md

   and scripted interaction tests
 - **npm, ESLint, Prettier** for before-commit automation (linting, formatting, and typechecking)
+- **localStorage-based multi-save system** to support manual saves, loads, auto-saving, and restoration.
+- **UI instrumentation and continuous variable tracking** used in our balance bar mechanic in the final level.
+- **JSON Schema** added in F3 to provide tool-assisted validation and IntelliSense for our external DSL
+- **Browser-level theme detection** using prefers-color-scheme to integrate the player's system lighting preferences into the game

 These tools will help support a consistent and automated development environment that will meet the assignment’s automation requirements.